____________________________________________________________

 Dr. Rewers’ recent program STOP T1D offers healthcare providers structured education in screening and monitoring to lower the barriers to screening for early T1D across the U.S. He has helped to train the next generation of physicians and scientists.
 Together, they have published more than 600 peer-reviewed articles in the area of diabetes.

-Prof Emily Sims
+Prof Emily Simms

 Emily K. Sims MD, MS is an Associate Professor of Pediatrics at Indiana University School of Medicine.
 Dr. Sims is an NIH-funded physician scientist specializing in pediatric endocrinology with a research focus on identification of mechanisms and biomarkers of intrinsic beta cell dysfunction contributing to development of type 1 diabetes (T1D), clinical measurements of beta cell function that can be used to understand T1D heterogeneity and responses to disease-modifying therapies, and application of therapeutics aimed at improving beta cell health in T1D.